koukel/churn_pca/README.md

 This project is based on a project from my graduate program and altered in order to add to my public portfolio.
 This serves as an early example of my abilities as a reference to see how I have grown as a data scientist.
 The data used in this dataset is available in this repository.

-In this project I have perfomed a PCA in order to predict customer churn.
+In this project I have perfomed a PCA to determine the primary components that may lead to customer churn.

 ## Necessary Software